 Figure 6 - 'Ideal' Amplitude Modulator And Output Waveform #1

 Yes, it really is that simple.
 The voltages shown for the generators are all the peak value, so divide by 1.414 to get RMS.
 The three generators are all set for 0° phase - no phase shift on any of the three generators is required.
 You can get an audio sinewave (after detection) that is almost completely distortion free ... for an ideal detector).
 You can now test any detector that takes your fancy, and can be confident that there is zero distortion from your RF source, so any measured distortion is due to the detector you are experimenting with.
-This takes the guesswork out of simulations, and is by far the easiest way to generate AM.
+This takes the guesswork out of simulations, and is a very easy way to generate AM.
 As shown above, the RF level is 285mV RMS with R4 set to 390 ohms.

 This arrangement should work with any version of Spice, regardless of the type or price.
 It requires no 'special' techniques, just the three generators and mixing resistors.
 While some versions of Spice allow you to create various types of modulation, this generally requires that you provide the 'generator' with a suitable formula, and there's no guarantee that the version you use will allow you to insert the formula.

 No FFT is included for this modulator, simply because it's rather boring.
-All that's present (apart from a few simulation artefacts at more than 75dB below the carrier) is the carrier, lower sideband and upper sideband, at the exact levels that were used for the three generators.
+All that's present (apart from a few simulation artefacts at around 98dB below the carrier) is the carrier, lower sideband and upper sideband, at the exact levels that were used for the three generators.
 The degree of 'perfection' of the waveform is entirely up to the simulator you use though, and while there are essentially zero distortion components, that doesn't necessarily mean that the simulator you use will provide a perfect audio outcome.
 This depends on the simulator's resolution and how it's set up.

 |When you set up a simulation for RF + AF processing, if possible you need to set the maximum 'time-step' to a very small value.
 For a 1MHz carrier, you need a minimum of 50 to 100 samples for each cycle to get a good result.
 I suggest a maximum time-step of 10 to 20ns.
 This makes the simulation rather slow, and in many cases you may prefer to use a lower modulation frequency so the simulation doesn't take too long to complete.
 This limitation isn't specific to the 'perfect' modulator though - it applies for all simulations that involve RF and audio.|